sim1clstl/WorthIt/README.md

 # ConvenienceCalc

-A Python implementation of the decision-support system described in the **ConvenienceCalc Comprehensive Technical Specification** (Aug 17, 2025).
+A Python implementation of the decision-support system described in the **ConvenienceCalc Comprehensive Technical Specification** .
 It quantifies time, stress, opportunity cost, comfort, and reliability to score premium convenience options and generate explanations, sensitivity analyses, and simulations.

 ## Features
 - Master Convenience Value with modular sub-benefits (time, stress, opportunity, comfort, reliability)